 Patrick’s you would get pinched.
 At one point, we had a fiesta party for our

 parents.
-We put on plays.
-We had a school play based on the book The Sign of
+We had a school play based on the book The Sign of the Seahorse

-the Seahorse (1992), and Karen played the evil Grouper.
-We also put on
+(1992), and Karen played the evil Grouper.
+We also put on Little Red Riding

-would cut through the kid-world.
-Adam Plotkin’s father came and talked to us
+Hood and Cinderella.
+Adam Plotkin’s father came and talked to us about his time

 PE had its own mythology